 Norway, which isn’t in the EU is a prime case of how the part can grow viable outside of the EU.

 Regarding particular key regions, the exact changes stay to be seen.
 Notwithstanding set out beneath are a portion of the conceivable issues.

 Implications for overseas technology & communications businesses

-The vote for a Brexit may affect decisions to establish in the UK and could lead to a relocation of the headquarters of non-EU technology and communications businesses to other member states.
+The vote for a Brexit may affect decisions to establish in the UK.
+And could lead to a relocation of the headquarters of non-EU technology and communications businesses to other member states.

 If Sterling falls in value then this might be good news for overseas businesses.
 Who import from the UK but may not benefit for businesses exporting to the UK.

-The costs of providing web development, web apps, mobile app development, and technology services would be increased by customs tariffs or Visa requirements on staff coming to the UK to work on technology projects if such tariffs or Visa requirements were introduced.
+The costs of providing web development, web apps, mobile app development, .
+And technology services increased by customs tariffs or Visa requirements on staff coming to the UK.
+To work on technology projects if such tariffs or Visa requirements were introduced.

 This would inevitably impact the pricing of such services.
 As well as potentially the time required to deliver services or projects.